+UNIQUE IDENTIFIER NO: G-1A-2010

+Review Date: January 2023

-UNIQUE IDENTIFIER NO: G/1/2010 Review Date: April 2021 Review Lead: Company Secretary
+Review Lead: Company Secretary

-STANDING ORDERS

-BOARD OF DIRECTORS
+STANDING ORDERS BOARD OF DIRECTORS

 Directorate responsible for policy: Chief Executive's Office

-Version: V3
+Version: V4 Section1.1 addition of roles and responsibilities of Board of Directors

+Section 5.3 addition of section on Compliance with Fit and Proper Persons Regulations

 Policy author: Company Secretary

 Responsible Committee: Audit and Risk Committee

 Date written: April 2017

-Date approved: April 2017
+Date approved: 26 January 2021

-Date issued: April 2017
+Date issued: 26 January 2021

-Date of latest review: February 2019
+Date of latest review: January 2021

-Next review date: April 2021
+Next review date: January 2023

 CONTENTS 2

-FOREWORD AND INTERPRETATION 4
+FOREWORD AND INTERPRETATION

-•

 INTRODUCTION 5

 Statutory Framework 5

 Regulatory Framework 5

 Delegation of Powers 5

 Integrated Governance 6

 Collaboration of services across West Yorkshire and Harrogate District 6

-INTERPRETATION 5
+INTERPRETATION 7

 1. THE TRUST 9

 Composition of the Board of Directors 9

 Appointment and removal of the Chair and Non-Executive Directors 9

-Terms of Office of the Chair and Non-Executive Directors 9
+Terms of Office of the Chair and Non-Executive Directors 10

-Appointment of Deputy Chair 9
+Appointment of Deputy Chair 10

 Powers of Deputy Chair 10

 Appointment of the Senior Independent Director 10

 Joint Directors 10

 Secretary 10

 2. MEETINGS OF THE BOARD OF DIRECTORS 11

 Admission of Public and the Press 11

 Observers at Board meetings 11

 Public questions 11

-Calling Meetings 11
+Calling Meetings 111

 Notice of Meetings 12

 Chair of the Meeting 12

+g 12

-Setting the Agenda 12
+Setting the Agenda

 Annual Members Meeting 12

 Notices of Motion 12

 Emergency Motion 12

 Withdrawal of Motion or Amendments 13

 Motion to Rescind a Resolution 13

-Motions 13
+Motions Obsaids Padia a 13

 Chair's Ruling 13

 Voting 13

 Minutes 14

 Joint Directors 14

 Suspension of Standing Orders 14

 Variation and Amendment of Standing Orders 15

 Record of Attendance 15

 Quorum 15

 3. ARRANGEMENTS FOR THE EXERCISE OF FUNCTIONS BY DELEGATION 16

 Urgent Decisions 16

 Delegation to Committees 16

 Delegation to Officers 16

 Overriding Standing Orders 16

 4. COMMITTEES AND DELEGATION 17

-Appointment of Committees 17
+Appointment of Committees

-17

 Confidentiality 18

-5. DECLARATIONS OF INTEREST AND REGISTER OF INTEREST 19
+5. DECLARATIONS OF INTEREST, REGISTER OF INTEREST, FIT AND

+PROPER PERSONS 19

-Declaration of Interest 19
+Declaration of Interest

-Register of Interests 20
+Register of Interests

+Compliance with Fit and Proper Persons

-6. EXCLUSION OF THE CHAIR AND DIRECTORS IN PROCEEDINGS ON ACCOUNT OF PECUNIARY INTEREST 21
+6. EXCLUSION OF THE CHAIR AND DIRECTORS IN PROCEEDINGS ON ACCOUNT OF PECUNIARY INTEREST

-7. STANDARDS OF BUSINESS CONDUCT POLICY 23
+7. STANDARDS OF BUSINESS CONDUCT POLICY

-Policy 23
+Policy

-Interest of Officers in Contracts 23
+Interest of Officers in Contracts

-Canvassing of, and Recommendations by, Directors in Relation to Appointments 23
+Canvassing of, and Recommendations by, Directors in Relation to Appointments

-Relatives of Directors or Officers 23
+Relatives of Directors or Officers

+25

-8. CUSTODY OF SEAL AND SEALING OF DOCUMENTS 25
+8. CUSTODY OF SEAL AND SEALING OF DOCUMENTS

-Custody of Seal 25
+Custody of Seal

-Sealing of Documents 25
+Sealing of Documents

-Register of Sealing 25
+Register of Sealing

 9. SIGNATURE OF DOCUMENTS 25

+25

-10. MISCELLANEOUS 26
+10. MISCELLANEOUS

-Standing Orders to be given to Directors and Officers 26
+Standing Orders to be given to Directors and Officers

-Documents having the Standing of Standing Orders 26
+Documents having the Standing of Standing Orders

-Review of Standing Orders 26
+Review of Standing Orders

-Non-availability of Chair / Deputy Chair / Chief Executive / Director of Finance 26
+Non-availability of Chair / Deputy Chair / Chief Executive / Director of Finance